pnp/sp-dev-fx-webparts/samples/react-onedrive-finder/README.md

 ## Summary

-This sample access drives from OneDrive and navigate between his content using **Graph OneDrive and Site API and [Microsoft Graph Toolkit](https://github.com/microsoftgraph/microsoft-graph-toolkit) react controls "@microsoft/mgt-react**" with the addition of new controls **Mgt-File-List [FileList](https://github.com/microsoftgraph/microsoft-graph-toolkit/blob/next/file/stories/components/fileList.stories.js)** and **Mgt-File [File](https://github.com/microsoftgraph/microsoft-graph-toolkit/blob/next/file/stories/components/file.stories.js) "Beta version"** .
+This sample access drives from OneDrive and navigate between his content using **Graph OneDrive and Site API and [Microsoft Graph Toolkit](https://github.com/microsoftgraph/microsoft-graph-toolkit) react controls "@microsoft/mgt-react**" with the addition of new controls **Mgt-File-List [FileList](https://docs.microsoft.com/en-us/graph/toolkit/components/file-list)** and **Mgt-File [File](https://docs.microsoft.com/en-us/graph/toolkit/components/file)** .
 This new control provides the ability to retrieve the Drive Library with associated Files and folders making easier to develop and navigate between tenant content and access to file.

-**[FileList](https://github.com/microsoftgraph/microsoft-graph-toolkit/blob/next/file/specs/mgt-file-list.md)** control allow to load files base on graph querys or parameters ids.
+**[FileList](https://docs.microsoft.com/en-us/graph/toolkit/components/file-list)** control allow to load files base on graph querys or parameters ids.

-**[File](https://github.com/microsoftgraph/microsoft-graph-toolkit/blob/next/file/specs/mgt-file.md)** control allow to File component is used to represent an individual file/folder from OneDrive or SharePoint base on graph querys or parameters ids.
+**[File](https://docs.microsoft.com/en-us/graph/toolkit/components/file)** control allow to File component is used to represent an individual file/folder from OneDrive or SharePoint base on graph querys or parameters ids.

 Below a draw resuming the custom query's made and what control uses to retrieve associated folders and files from different locations.
 ![Demo](./Assets/OneDrivefinderSample4.PNG)